 Researchers at the Deakin University in Australia followed more than 1,000 women.
 In this study, the goal of the researchers was to demonstrate that red meat promotes poor mental health, but that is not what they found.
 When the consumption of red meat was increased, then depression and anxiety were cut in half.

 In another randomized study, recipients, aged 20 to 93, were divided into two groups.
 One group ate a diet of carbs and processed foods, while the other group ate a diet that was heavy in red meat.
-At the end of the 12-week study, 32% of the red meat-eaters reported that their depression and anxiety symptoms had vanished — while only 8% of those eating a diet high in carbs and processed foods had improvement.
+At the end of the 12-week study, 32% of the red meat-eaters reported that their depression and anxiety symptoms had vanished — while only 8% of those eating a diet high in carbs and processed foods had improvements.

 The researcher’s conclusions stated that the results of this study suggested that “dietary improvement may provide an efficacious and accessible treatment strategy” for the management of these conditions.